yunify/qingcloud-csi/README.md

 ### Installation
 This guide will deploy CSI plugin in *kube-system* namespace.
-You can modify YAML files mentioned as follows and deploy the plugin in other namespace.
+You can deploy the plugin in other namespace.
 DO NOT disable [Mount Propagation](https://kubernetes.io/docs/concepts/storage/volumes/#mount-propagation) feature gate in Kubernetes control plane.

 - Create ConfigMap
 ```